Martmists-GH/Custom_Language/part_1/README.md

 The first step is to identify all parts of your grammar.
 In part 1 I'll go over simple math with the four basic operators, as well as parentheses.
 By using a grammar parser library with left-recursion, we can use this to easily parse expressions left-to-right.

+The `src` folder contains the same code as shown below, in case you want to run it without having to copy everything.

 ### Writing the grammar

 The first things we should write down are the terminals, which are basically the smallest pieces of our language.
 For a calculator, this means numbers.